 - This study does not tell us about longer term outcomes of socially transitioning.
 All these children are pre-pubescent (ages 3-12yrs).
 This is a time when depression and anxiety levels are generally fairly low anyway.
 They rise steeply when children hit adolescence.
 We do not know how these children will fare during this high risk phase and beyond when the consequences of transitioning will really start to hit them.
 Follow up studies will be done but we won’t see those results for at least another 5 years.

 - There are also some major limitations inherent in the design of this study.
 Depression and anxiety scores are based on surveys carried out by their parents.
 It is likely there will be some unconscious reporting bias here as parents who have decided to actively support social transition will really want their transgender kids to be seen as psychologically healthy.

-- It must also be noted that the transgender children in this study are amongst the first to convince their parents and society to let then socially transition so young.
-These children may well be unusually articulate / emotionally aware.
+- It must also be noted that the transgender children in this study are among the first to convince their parents and society to let them socially transition so young.
+These children may well be unusually articulate/emotionally aware.
 We can’t rule out some unknown confounding factor that is unique to this ‘first mover’ group that will not been seen as socially transitioning becomes more common and widespread.